smpi-un/journal-sync/README.md

 # Journal Teable/NocoDB/Grist Importer

-This project provides a Python script to import journal entries exported from Journey.Cloud into various backend services like Teable, NocoDB, and (with ongoing development) Grist.
+This project provides a Python script to import journal entries exported from Journey.Cloud into various backend services like Teable, NocoDB, and Grist.

 ## Features

--   **Multi-Backend Support:** Currently supports Teable and NocoDB.
-Grist integration is under development.
+-   **Multi-Backend Support:** Supports Teable, NocoDB, and Grist.
 -   **Journey.Cloud Data Import:** Processes ZIP archives exported from Journey.Cloud, extracting journal entries and their associated media.
+-   **Download and Display Data:** Allows downloading and displaying journal entries from configured backends.
+-   **Calendar-Specific Date Columns:** Adds dedicated date columns for calendar views in backends.
 -   **Conditional Updates:** Prevents re-importing older entries by comparing modification timestamps.
 -   **Automatic Table/Column Creation:** Automatically sets up necessary tables and columns in the target backend if they don't exist.
 -   **Attachment Handling:** Imports media attachments and links them to their respective journal entries.